aschneiderman/aac/pages/dataviz.md

 To learn Processing, there are 2 ways to go:
 - Use p5.js's [intro tutorials](https://p5js.org/learn/)
-- Use the fabulous YouTube videos [for beginners with no coding experience](https://thecodingtrain.com/beginners/p5js/), courtesy of Daniel Shiffman's [Coding Train](https://thecodingtrain.com/)
+- Use the YouTube videos [for beginners with no coding experience](https://thecodingtrain.com/beginners/p5js/), courtesy of Daniel Shiffman's [Coding Train](https://thecodingtrain.com/)

 Processing has a truly amazing set of libraries, including: